alvin677/JonCsWebserver/README.md

 <details>
 <summary>This webserver *should* be excellent for static files.</summary>

-If you *only* want to serve static files you can use the config file to set the "WWWdir" to a directory.
+The default mode (using `--backend` / BackendDir) works excellently with static files.
+However, if you *only* want to serve static files, you can use the config file to set the "WWWdir" to a directory.
-You can also use the `--webPath` startup arg: `./WebServer_linux --httpPort=80,8080 --httpsPort=443,8443 --webPath=/staticfiles`<br/>
+Or you can use the `--webPath` startup arg: `./WebServer_linux --httpPort=80,8080 --httpsPort=443,8443 --webPath=/staticfiles`<br/>
-Using our `--backend` works very well for serving static files too.
 </details>

 ## Proxy